 Generally, the coasts are hotter and wetter, with average temperatures ranging between 21°C and 26°C. On the East and North-West coasts, there are winds all year round and heavy rains, particularly from May to September (which is winter time for Madagascar).
 Though the central plateau remains unaffected, it still gets monsoon winds from April to October.
 The driest part of Madagascar is in the South which has a desert climate from not getting much rain.

-Generally it is thought that the best time to visit the island, particularly for viewing wildlife, is between September and November, when much of the island remains unaffected by rains, winds and extreme temperatures.
+The best time to visit Madagascar, particularly for viewing wildlife, is between September and November, when much of the island remains unaffected by rains, winds and extreme temperatures.

 Particular wildlife hotspots for nature enthusiasts include the Perinet park in Mantadia, a nature reserve only three hours away from Antananarivo, which covers around 810 hectares of area.
 This park consists mainly of rainforest in which you will find many unique creatures such as the Indri, the largest of the lemurs but without a tail.
 Lemurs are perhaps the most famous animals of Madagascar as there are over 40 species of them within the country alone.
 This park also holds a world record for the number of frog species it is home to, and also contains other creatures such as birds and reptiles.

 Another beautiful natural park to visit is the Ranomafana National Park, which has a spectacular white river running through it called the Namorona River.
 It is the walking place of choice for both residents and tourists alike.
 Most of Madagascar’s rainforests are located high up on the plateau.
 However, there is one remaining lowland rainforest which is the Masoala National Park, east of the town of Maroantsetra.
-It boasts its own diverse array of plants and creatures, and has an interesting relief because it even falls onto the sea.
+It boasts its own diverse array of plants and creatures, and is directly on the coastline.

 For those who are more interested in beaches, you will find plenty of clean unspoilt ones all around the coast.
 Perhaps the best place to go, is Madagascar’s most famous holiday resort of Nosy Be, which is about an hour away from the capital of Antananarivo.
 Nosy Be is a picturesque island that is surrounded by other smaller islands.
 It contains great sands and exotic perfume plants.